-Name of Student:

-Research Advisor:

-A. Compared to other graduate students you have their academic career, how would you score the st an equivalent stage of
+Name of Student: Research Advisor: A. Compared to other graduate students you have the their academic career, how would you score the Self-reliance or ability to work with minimum supervision SCORE Creativity or ability to come No plus, minus up with original ideas No plus, minus or Motivation and dedication to accomplishment fractional scores, PLEASE 4.
+Ability to communicate in writing

-SCORE

-1. Self-reliance or ability to work with minimum supervision

-2. Creativity or ability to come No plus, minus

-up with original ideas No plus, minus or

-Motivation and dedication to accomplishment fractional scores, PLEASE

-4. Ability to communicate in writing

-5